artsy/README/culture/highlights.md

 This is very much a living document, and likely missing things. so, please send PRs adding new (or old) events.

+- Aug 2009 - Exhibytes is [developed][exhibytes_design] at Princeton University
+- May 2010 - Art.sy wins Startup Battlefield "Yahoo!
+Rookie Award" at TechCrunch Disrupt
 - Jan 2011 - Artsy's API: Gravity was [`git init`][grav_init]'d 🔒
+- Mar 2011 - Exhibytes is retired, data is migrated to Gravity
+- Jun 2011 - Art.sy is demoed to collectors at Fondation Beyeler during Art Basel 2011
 - Oct 2012 - Artsy launches to [the public][nyt]
 - Jan 2012 - ["Hello World"][blog], we start off the Artsy blog
 - Feb 2012 - We move to [401 Broadway][401] 🔒